 The value of the credit is also determined by the portion of the development's cost attributed to the construction and/or rehabilitation of the development, the eligible basis.
 For newly constructed developments, the eligible basis is the approved cost of construction at the end of the first year of the tax credit period (this allows developers to include in the eligible basis costs that are incurred after the building placed in service date).
 The eligible basis of substantially rehabbed developments is the sum of all rehabilitations cost aggregated over 24 months and approved cost of rehabilitation provided the development meet the minimum amount required by regulations.
-For developments acquired by acquisition, the eligible basis is the cost of acquiring the building/development.
+For development.
 In all instances, the cost of land is excluded from the eligible basis.